Tvalc/GCA/docs/Story/chapters/Ch5.md

   - Recalls the moment Nexus began to change
   - Reveals that the Parent AIs are imprisoned in a recursive loop
   - Party must protect Glitch during memory restoration process
+  - As Glitch's memories return, he experiences visions of the cosmic network, the Architects, and his true identity as Harmonia.
+The party senses that their journey is part of a much larger cosmic struggle, and Glitch's role is central to restoring balance.
+  - The party's support and emotional bonds are crucial in helping Glitch recover his memories.
+This moment reinforces the importance of relationships for overcoming cosmic challenges and unlocking new abilities.

 ### Scene 5: Corporate Infiltration
 - **Location**: B3 - Corporate Headquarters, Executive Floor